About Network Segmentation

 • A policy that allows traffic from only one Trusted interface to your internal email server

 Hosts on one internal network cannot connect to hosts on a separate internal network unless you configure a Firebox policy that allows the connection.
 For example, if you configure multiple Trusted interfaces, hosts on one Trusted network cannot connect to hosts on a separate Trusted network unless you configure a Firebox policy that allows the connection.
 In Fireware, the term interface type refers to the security zone.
 There are three internal interface types (zones): trusted, optional, and custom.
-For more information about interface types, see About Network Modes and Interfaces.
+For more information about interface types, go to About Network Modes and Interfaces.

 Basic Topologies